WikiLeaks founder Julian Assange returns to Australia a free man after US legal battle ends

 Ultimately, though, the resolution sparing Assange prison time in the U.S. contradicts years of ominous warnings by Assange and his supporters that the American criminal justice system would expose him to unduly harsh treatment, including potentially the death penalty — something prosecutors never sought.

-His wife, Stella Assange, told the BBC from Australia that it had been “touch and go” over 72 hours whether the deal would go ahead but she felt “elated” at the news.

-Assange on Monday had left the London prison where he has spent the last five years after being granted bail during a secret hearing last week.

 McGuirk reported from Melbourne, Australia.
-Associated Press writers Mari Yamaguchi and Kimberly Esmores in Saipan, Northern Mariana Islands, Alanna Durkin Richer in Washington, Eric Tucker in Port Pierce, Florida, Napat Kongsawad and David Rising in Bangkok and Jill Lawless and Brian Melley in London contributed to this report.
+Associated Press writers Mari Yamaguchi and Kimberly Esmores in Saipan, Northern Mariana Islands, Alanna Durkin Richer in Washington, Eric Tucker in Port Pierce, Florida, and Jill Lawless and Brian Melley in London contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.